Councilor who accused Japanese mayor of sexual assault voted out after locals said she 'degraded' women - KESQ

 In total, 92% of votes lodged demanded her removal, according to Kusatsu officials.

-The controversy began in November last year, when Arai published an e-book claiming she had been forced into a sexual relationship with the town’s mayor, Takashi Kuroiwa.
+The controversy began in November last year, when Arai published an e-book claiming she had been forced into a sexual relationship with the town’s mayor, Tadanobu Kuroiwa.

 A motion to fire the mayor was voted down, and Arai was expelled from the assembly a month later.
 However, the expulsion was appealed, and ultimately reversed by the prefecture.

-After she was reinstated, a group of 19 residents and council members — led by Kuroiwa, who is also the council chairman — sent a dismissal request to the council, prompting the residential referendum that unseated Arai last weekend.
+After she was reinstated, a group of 19 residents led by council chairman Takashi Kuroiwa sent a dismissal request to the council, prompting the residential referendum that unseated Arai last weekend.

 The dismissal request also claimed that Arai’s statements to media about the assault allegations had hurt Kusatsu’s reputation.
 It pointed to several specific remarks Arai had made, including ones that town women were “treated as objects,” and that women often became mistresses to powerful male resort owners to gain privileges.

-Note: Correction: This story has been updated to reflect that Tadanobu Kuroiwa is the mayor of Kusatsu, and Takashi Kuroiwa is council chairman.